linroger/FinanceCompendium/II. Economics/International/International Economics/II - Patterns of International Trade/02 - Trade and Technology - The Ricardian Model.md

 It would therefore be advantageous for Portugal to export wine in exchange for cloth.
 This exchange might even take place, notwithstanding that the commodity imported by Portugal could be produced there with less labour than in England.

-David Ricardo, On the Principles of Political Economy and Taxation, 1821
+David Ricardo, *On the Principles of Political Economy and Taxation*, 1821

 Comparative advantage is the best example of an economic principle that is undeniably true yet not obvious to intelligent people.

-Paul Samuelson, "The Way of an Economist," 1969 ick any manufactured product, and you will most likely find that it is traded among a number of countries.
+Paul Samuelson, "The Way of an Economist," 1969

+Pick any manufactured product, and you will most likely find that it is traded among a number of countries.
 Let's choose snowboards as an example.
 In 2012 the United States imported (i.e., purchased from other countries) 33.3 million of snowboards from 18 different countries; Table 2-1 identifies the 12 countries with the highest dollar amount of snowboard sales to the United States.

-At the top of the list in Table 2-1 is China, exporting (i.e., selling to another country) more than  \$19 million worth of snowboards to the United States.
-The second largest exporter to the United States is Austria, selling just over\$ 10 million in 2012.
+At the top of the list in Table 2-1 is China, exporting (i.e., selling to another country) more than $19 million worth of snowboards to the United States.
+The second largest exporter to the United States is Austria, selling just over $10 million in 2012.
 These two countries sell considerably more than the next country on the list,

-1 Reasons for Trade

-2 Ricardian Model

-3 Determining the Pattern of International Trade

-4 Solving for International Prices

-5 Conclusions

 <table><tr><td colspan="2">TABLE 2-1</td><td></td><td></td><td></td></tr><tr><td colspan="5">U.S. Imports of Snowboards, 2012</td></tr><tr><td>Rank</td><td>Country</td><td>Value of Imports ($ thousands)</td><td>Quantity of Snowboards (thousands)</td><td>Average Price ($/board)</td></tr><tr><td>1</td><td>China</td><td>19,560</td><td>400.6</td><td>49</td></tr><tr><td>2</td><td>Austria</td><td>10,479</td><td>93.6</td><td>112</td></tr><tr><td>3</td><td>Taiwan</td><td>2,108</td><td>46.5</td><td>45</td></tr><tr><td>4</td><td>Canada</td><td>362</td><td>23.2</td><td>16</td></tr><tr><td>5</td><td>Tunisia</td><td>337</td><td>2.0</td><td>171</td></tr><tr><td>6</td><td>Spain</td><td>285</td><td>1.9</td><td>151</td></tr><tr><td>7</td><td>Switzerland</td><td>42</td><td>0.2</td><td>226</td></tr><tr><td>8</td><td>Netherlands</td><td>42</td><td>0.3</td><td>159</td></tr><tr><td>9</td><td>Slovenia</td><td>27</td><td>0.2</td><td>121</td></tr><tr><td>10</td><td>Italy</td><td>24</td><td>0.2</td><td>140</td></tr><tr><td>11</td><td>Poland</td><td>16</td><td>0.1</td><td>155</td></tr><tr><td>12</td><td>France</td><td>15</td><td>0.1</td><td>126</td></tr><tr><td>13–18</td><td>All other countries</td><td>46</td><td>1.2</td><td>40</td></tr><tr><td></td><td>Total</td><td>33,343</td><td>570</td><td>58</td></tr><tr><td colspan="5">Source: U.S. Department of Commerce and the U.S. International Trade Commission.</td></tr></table>

-Taiwan (which sold  \$2 million of snowboards to the United States).
-The fourth largest exporter in 2012 was Canada, selling\$ 362,000 of snowboards to the United States.
+Taiwan (which sold $2 million of snowboards to the United States).
+The fourth largest exporter in 2012 was Canada, selling $362,000 of snowboards to the United States.

-Then, a group consisting of mostly European countries—Spain, Switzerland, the Netherlands, Slovenia, Italy, Poland and France, as well as Tunisia, a country on the north coast of Africa that is a former colony of France—sold between  \$15,000 and\$ 337,000 each to the United States.
+Then, a group consisting of mostly European countries—Spain, Switzerland, the Netherlands, Slovenia, Italy, Poland and France, as well as Tunisia, a country on the north coast of Africa that is a former colony of France—sold between $15,000 and $337,000 each to the United States.
 Another six countries (the Czech Republic, Mexico, Hong Kong, Australia, Germany, and Japan), sold smaller amounts.
 This rather long list of countries raises a question: With all the manufacturing capability in the United States, why does it purchase snowboards from these countries at all instead of producing them domestically?

 The first chapters of this book look at various reasons why countries trade goods with one another.
 These reasons include: